 American, 1951 - Present

-Willy Heeks was born in 1951.
-Now based in Rhode Island, has been creating luminous abstract paintings for over thirty years.
-In recent paintings, he further explores complex spatial relationships through the use of pattern, organic line, and sensuous fields of color.
+Based in Rhode Island, Heeks has been creating luminous abstract paintings for over fifty years.
+In recent paintings, he further explores complex spatial relationships through the use of patterns, organic lines, and sensuous fields of color.
 In oil and acrylic on canvas, Willy Heeks makes sophisticated, intuitive paintings.
-He builds the surface with lush paint of vibrant colors in bold brush strokes over atmospheric passages.
+He builds the surface with lush paint of vibrant colors in bold brushstrokes over atmospheric passages.

 Heeks has gained a national reputation, exhibiting in New York, Los Angeles, and throughout the United States.
 He received his BFA from the University of Rhode Island in Kingston in 1973 and attended the Whitney Museum of American Art Independent Study Program that same year.
 He was an NEA fellowship recipient in 1978, 1987, and 1989, received an Adolph and Esther Gottlieb Foundation Grant in 2004, and a Pollock-Krasner Foundation grant in 1997 and 2001.

 His work has recently been acquired by the Peabody-Essex Museum, Salem, Massachusetts; Museum of Contemporary Art, Detroit, Michigan; and the Cleveland Museum of Art, Ohio.
-He is also in the collections of the Brooklyn Museum of Art, New York; Corcoran Gallery of Art, Washington, DC; Museum of Modern Art, New York; and San Francisco Museum of Modern Art; among others.
+He is also in the collections of the Brooklyn Museum of Art, New York; Museum of Modern Art, New York; and San Francisco Museum of Modern Art; among others.

 Please find below the selections that are available for purchase through the John Raimondi Gallery.

 Contact Us at any time for purchase inquiries or further information.